timenoe/Terraria-WorldAchievements/README.md

 Terraria tModLoader mod that adds achievements for world modes/special seeds to the in-game list.

+## Notice
+The upgrade from v1.0.16 to v1.1.0 resulted in a save file imcompatability for custom achievements.
+Download [this GUI](https://github.com/timenoe/Terraria-RetroAchievements-Save-Converter/releases/download/v1/save_converter.zip) to convert your save file to the new format to keep progress.

 ## Restrictions
 - Enforced Progression (e.g. you can't use post-Moon Lord items before defeating Moon Lord, etc.)
 - No Journey Mode